MaterialFoundry/LockView/README.md

 ### Module Settings
 There are some more settings in the module settings screen:<br>
 <ul>
 <li><b>Enable</b> - Checking this box enables the module for the client.
-You only want to have this enabled for the client that is connected to the TV</li>
+You only want to have this enabled for the client that is connected to the TV, or for player whose view you want to control</li>
 <li><b>Screen Width</b> - Fill in the physical screen width in mm or inch of the TV</li>
 <li><b>Gridsize</b> - Fill in the desired gridsize in mm or inch (must be the same unit as 'Screen Width').
 This is usually 25 mm or 1 inch</li>
 <li><b>Force Enable</b> - GM only.
 Forces all non-GM clients to enable the module</li>